💡 Download the complete guide to AI-generated synthetic data!

 The future of financial data is synthetic

-Our team at MOSTLY AI has seen large banks and financial organizations from up close.
+Our team at MOSTLY AI is working with large banks and financial organizations very closely.
 We know that synthetic data will be the data transformation tool that will change the financial data landscape forever, enabling the flow and agility necessary for creating competitive digital services.
 While we know that the direction is towards synthetic data across the enterprise, we know full well how difficult it is to introduce new technologies and disrupt the status quo in enterprises, even if everyone can see the benefits.
 One of the most important tasks of anyone looking to make a difference with synthetic data is to prioritize use cases in accordance with the needs and possibilities of the organization.
-Analytics use cases with the biggest impact and generate the biggest value can serve as flagship projects, establishing the foundations of synthetic data adoption.
+Analytics use cases with the biggest impact can serve as flagship projects, establishing the foundations of synthetic data adoption.
 In most organizations, mortgage analytics, pricing, and risk prediction use cases can generate the highest immediate monetary value, while synthetic test data can massively accelerate the improvement of customer experience and reduce compliance and cybersecurity risk.
 It's good practice to establish semi-independent labs for experimentation and prototyping: Erste Bank's George Lab is a prime example of how successful digital banking products can be born of such ventures.
 The right talent is also a crucial ingredient of success.
 According to Erste Bank's CPO, Maurizio Poletto:

 Talented data engineers want to spend 100% of their time in data exploration and value creation from data.
 They don't want to spend 50% of their time on bureaucracy.
 If we can eliminate that, we are better able to attract talent.
 At the moment, we may lose some, or they are not even coming to the banking industry because they know it's a super-regulated industry, and they won't have the same freedom they would have in a different industry.